MicheleCastrovilli/Euphs/README.md

   * [ ] Find a way to implement a script of some kind
   * [ ] Implement whole euphoria.io protocol

+DJBot TODO:
+  * [ ] Make commands react to both uppercase and lower case
+  * [ ] Make commands react also to only the command prefix
+  * [ ] Take queue requests also when offline, so in the reconnecting phase
+  * [ ] Make it recognize also longer versions of the commands (e.g. !vqueuefirst)
+  * [ ] Announce if countries are banned from playing that song
+  * [ ] Reject the video entirely if not embeddable
+  * [ ] Add some inter-room function
+    * [ ] Split the queue control, and the queue play bot functions
+    * [ ] Also re-unite the bots
+  * [ ] !vinsert or !vi , for inserting songs in the queue in any position
+  * [ ] !vdelete or !vd , for deleting songs from the queue
+  * [ ] Add !vhelp also, instead of only !help @<botName>
+  * [ ] Expanding into multiple modes, like party or event mode
+    * [ ] Also add protection from misuse, maybe a !vundo
+  * [ ] Allow ytid only !vq or !vqf
+  * [ ] Add optional flag to !vlist to show only video titles, without the playing
+    * [ ] Add also flag to list titles with full video links (with no playing)
+  * [ ] Integrate it better with SongMaster
+  * [ ] Make it accept the NeonDJBot commands (without the v), if the other DJ is not present